 Mi Via is the State of New Mexico's self-directed waiver program serving individuals who meet an ICF-IID LOC.
 Medicaid recipients served through the Mi Via waiver are referred to as "participants".
 Mi Via participants have a Medicaid Category of Eligibility (COE) of either COE 095 Medically Fragile or COE 096 Developmentally Disabled and a Setting of Care (SOC) of "MIV".
-The goal of Mi Via is to provide long-term home and communitybased alternatives that facilitate greater participant choice and control over the types of services and supports they receive.
-It is important to distinguish that Mi Via is a selfdirected program that is operated separately from the Centennial Care Self-Directed Community Benefit Program.
+The goal of Mi Via is to provide long-term home and community-based alternatives that facilitate greater participant choice and control over the types of services and supports they receive.
+It is important to distinguish that Mi Via is a self-directed waiver program that is operated separately from the Centennial Care Self-Directed Community Benefit Program.

-Mi Via provides the following services: consultant/support guide services, behavior support consultation, community direct support, customized community supports, in-home living supports, emergency response network, employment supports services, environmental modification services, home health aide, homemaker/direct support services, nutritional counseling, personal plan facilitation, private duty nursing for adults, respite, specialized therapies, and non-medical transportation.
+Mi Via provides the following services: consultant/support guide services, behavior support consultation, community direct support, customized community supports, inhome living supports, emergency response network, employment supports services, environmental modification services, home health aide, homemaker/direct support services, nutritional counseling, personal plan facilitation, private duty nursing for adults, respite, skilled therapies for adults, specialized therapies, related goods, and non-medical transportation.
 Mi Via services are supplementary to early and periodic screening, diagnostic, and treatment (EPSDT) benefits for participants under the age of 21 years old.